alsash110/comm-2216-obs/docs/standard_input/standard_io.md

 Terminal and terminal emulators are software a user interfaces with to issue commands to the shell.
 The shell then parses the commands and sends the commands to the kernel.

 The terminal reads and writes information as streams.
-The input stream is _standard input_ (stdin) and the output stream is _standard output_ (stdout).
-There is also a _standard error_ (stderr) which is thrown when a problem occurs.
+The input stream is _standard input_ (stdin) and the output stream is _standard output_ (stdout). _Standard error_ (stderr) throws an error when a problem occurs

 These streams redirect to other processes but the default is the terminal.
 This is why after you issue a command you can see the output displayed on the terminal.